codahale/lockstitch/design.md

 * `Mix`, which adds a labeled input to the protocol's transcript.
 * `Init`, which initializes a protocol with a domain separation string.
-* `Ratchet`, which replaces the protocol's transcript with a hash of the transcript, preventing rollback.
-* `Derive`, which produces a bitstring of arbitrary length that is cryptographically dependent on the protocol's transcript.
+* `Derive`, which ratchets the protocol's transcript, preventing rollback, and generates a bitstring of arbitrary length that is cryptographically dependent on the protocol's prior transcript.
 * `Encrypt`/`Decrypt`, which encrypt and decrypt a message, adding an authentication tag of the ciphertext to the protocol transcript.
 * `Seal`/`Open`, which encrypt and decrypt a message, using an authenticator tag to ensure the ciphertext has not been modified.

-Labels are used for all Lockstitch operations (except `Init` and `Ratchet`) to provide domain separation of inputs and outputs.
+Labels are used for all Lockstitch operations (except `Init`) to provide domain separation of inputs and outputs.
 This ensures that semantically distinct values with identical encodings (e.g. public keys or ECDH shared secrets) result in distinctly encoded operations so long as the labels are distinct.
 Labels should be human-readable values which communicate the source of the input or the intended use of the output. `server-p256-public-key` is a good label; `step-3a` is a bad label.

 ### `Mix`